-When there is a statutory right to settle the current income tax assets and current income tax liabilities net, and the deferred income tax assets and deferred income tax liabilities are related to the same income tax levied on the same taxation entity by the same tax collection agency or to different taxpayers, However, in the future when each important deferred income tax asset and liabilities or obtain assets at the same time and settle the liabilities, the company deferred income tax.
+When there is a statutory right to settle the current income tax assets and current income tax liabilities net, and the deferred income tax assets and deferred income tax liabilities are related to the same income tax levied on the same taxation entity by the same tax collection agency or to different taxpayers, However, in the future when each important deferred income tax asset and liability is reversed in the future, when the involved taxpayer intends to settle the current income tax assets and liabilities or obtain assets at the same time and settle the liabilities, the company deferred income tax.
 Assets and deferred income tax liabilities are reported as net offset.